VanshajR/Pneumonia_Detection/README.md

 Certainly!
 Below is a README.md template for your GitHub repository.
 It includes an introduction, instructions for setting up and running the notebook, usage of the models, and deploying the Streamlit app.

 Chest X-Ray Pneumonia Detection
-This repository contains a machine learning project for detecting pneumonia from chest X-ray images using Convolutional Neural Networks (CNN), Logistic Regression, XGBoost, and Support Vector Machines (SVM).
+This repository contains a machine learning project for detecting pneumonia from chest X-ray images using Convolutional Neural Networks (CNN), Logistic Regression, and Support Vector Machines (SVM).
 The repository includes a Jupyter notebook for training the models, pre-trained model files, and a Streamlit web app for predicting pneumonia on uploaded X-ray images.

 Project Overview
 The goal of this project is to build a classification system for detecting pneumonia from chest X-ray images.
 The models in this project include:

 Convolutional Neural Network (CNN): Deep learning-based model for image classification.
 Logistic Regression: A traditional machine learning model for binary classification.
-XGBoost: A powerful gradient boosting model for classification.
 Support Vector Machine (SVM): Another classification algorithm for binary outcomes.
 The repository contains: